 The flower festival parade is sure to keep us (and our cameras) pleasantly occupied all day.
 The highlight will be the sillitero parade as the brilliant flower arrangements brought in from the countryside.
-Overnight in Medellin.
+We’ll have dinner together and spend the night in Medellin.

 Day 10 : (Aug 12)

-Our group will be transferred to the airport to fly from Medellin to the coastal colonial city of Cartagena.
-After checking into our hotel, we will have a guided tour around the historic walled city, with its horse-drawn carriages and vibrant street life such as the colorful palenqueras—Afro-Colombia fruit-sellers dressed in rainbow-hued costumes.
-Other highlights include inquisition palace and San Pedro Claver convent.
+This morning we fly from Medellin to the coastal colonial city of Cartagena.
+After checking into our hotel and lunch nearby, we’ll have a brief guided walking tour around the historic walled city, with its horse-drawn carriages and vibrant street life such as the colorful palenqueras—Afro-Colombia fruit-sellers dressed in rainbow-hued costumes.
+The balance of the afternoon is free to enjoy this magnificent city.
 Overnight in Cartagena.

 Day 11 : (Aug 13)